ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 indicating the content type, and the encapsulated response as the response content.
 As with requests, additional fields MAY be used to convey information that does not reveal information about the encapsulated response.

-An Oblivious Gateway Resource acts as a gateway for requests to the Target Resource (see {{Section 7.6 of HTTP}}).
-The one exception is that any information it might forward in a response MUST be encapsulated, unless it is responding to errors it detects before removing encapsulation of the request;
-see {{errors}}.

 ## Informational Responses